WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Scarlet, Feather and other sideloaders
 My DNS is compatible with all services as long as they rely on enterprise certificates to install.

+Feather is also available to download and the steps should be similar as ESign's

 Follow Part 1 of my main guide to install the DNS blocker for these services.

 You do not need to follow Part 2, 3 and 4 as these install ESign itself.